Annan heading to Moscow, Beijing for Syria talks

-GENEVA Kofi Annan, joint special envoy of the United Nations and Arab League, will leave this weekend on a trip to Moscow and Beijing for talks with senior Russian and Chinese officials on the crisis in Syria, his sp o kesman said on Friday.
+GENEVA Kofi Annan, joint special envoy of the United Nations and Arab League, will travel to Moscow and Beijing this weekend for talks on the crisis in Syria, his spokesman said on Friday.

 A team sent by Annan has returned from three days of "intensive and businesslike" talks in Damascus on implementing his six-point peace plan aimed at stopping the killing, securing humanitarian aid and launching a political dialogue with the Syrian opposition, spokesman Ahmad Fawzi said in a statement.